lmolinario/ML_Sec_project/README.md

 Additionally, the CIFAR-10 dataset uses normalized images with pixel values between 0 and 1.
 A value of epsilon = 8/255 represents a very small change (about 3% of the full scale), which is consistent with the idea of ​​a “sneaky” perturbation that exploits the model’s vulnerability without excessively changing the image.
 The choice of epsilon = 8/255 is not arbitrary: it is a standardized value in many adversarial attack studies, especially for models tested on CIFAR-10 with the “L∞” norm.
-It allows direct comparison of adversarial and defense results, since many benchmarks use the same bound.
+It allows direct comparison of adversarial and defense results since many benchmarks use the same bound.

 Generating adversarial samples with smaller “L∞” constraints requires less exploration of the perturbation space, making the attacks more efficient to compute.
-Larger perturbations may trigger model- or dataset-specific artifacts, compromising the generalizability of the results.
+Larger perturbations may trigger model- or dataset-specific artefacts, compromising the generalizability of the results.

 ### **Modularity**
 The project is structured in a modular way to allow the replacement of attack models and algorithms without having to redo the entire flow.

-To do this I divided the code into "functions", "classes" and used the "Strategy Design Pattern" for the attack class.
+To do this I divided the code into "functions", and "classes" and used the "Strategy Design Pattern" for the attack class.

 ### **Scalability**
 The system will be scalable to be able to add more RobustBench models or try different attack algorithms in the future.